Gordon Aikman: Political career and MND campaigning

 After graduation, he worked at the Scottish Parliament for the Scottish Labour Party as a researcher and later a press officer.
 In September 2012, he was appointed as Director of Research for the Better Together campaign in the Scottish Independence Referendum.

 In June 2014, Aikman was diagnosed with motor neurone disease (MND), also known as amyotrophic lateral sclerosis (ALS), a degenerative neurological condition, having initially complained of a persistent numbness in his fingers.
 Having received this diagnosis, he quickly launched a "Five-Point Fightback" campaign calling for increased research funding to help find a cure for MND.

-His campaign was launched soon after his diagnosis and has drawn support from across the UK political spectrum.
+His campaign was launched soon after his diagnosis and had drawn support from across the UK political spectrum.

 After meeting Aikman in November 2014, First Minister Nicola Sturgeon announced that there would be a review of motor neurone disease care in Scotland.
 Sturgeon later announced she was honouring her promise to Aikman and that the NHS in Scotland would begin to fund specialist nursing, and double the number of MND specialist nurses.

 By June 2016, Aikman had raised £500,000 towards research into motor neurone disease.
 In March 2015 the 250,000 mark was broken after an event at the Glasgow International Comedy Festival that featured performances by Frankie Boyle, Stewart Francis and Fred MacAulay generated £25,000 in ticket sales.